bhauman/figwheel-main/docs/docs/editor-integration.md

 is an extension of nREPL and we have to extend nREPL because it knows nothing about ClojureScript.

-Their are two main parts to using Piggieback.
-First it has to be inserted into the middleware of the nREPL server that you are going to be using.
-Second, you have to start your ClojureScript REPL with a call `cider.piggieback/cljs-repl`.
+There are two main parts to using Piggieback.
+First, it has to be inserted into the middleware of the nREPL server that you are going to be using.
+Second, you have to start your ClojureScript REPL with a call to `cider.piggieback/cljs-repl`.
 You have to start your REPL this way so that it can do the bookkeeping necessary to re-direct `:eval` messages to the ClojureScript REPL.